 Server Side JavaScript Building Guide

-To get started with Server Side JavaScript, you'll need to install dependencies and then see how a template project looks like.
-Server side Javascript is one of those languages were you need to see template projects before you create your own.
+To get started with Server Side JavaScript, you'll need to install multiple dependencies.
+Server Side JavaScript is one of those languages where you need to see template projects before you create your own.
 Throwing someone in the deep end and expecting them to build everything at once without seeing the whole picture is really annoying and stupid.
-Server Side Javascript is a language where you need to model and draw out everything before you start building.
+Server Side JavaScript is a language where you need to model and draw out everything before you start building.
 Build one thing at a time and TEST everything once you've built it.

 Install Node.js